ROZALIYA0206/whitepaper/technical.md

 #### Rise

-Hedge Alpha platform is running at a preliminary stage using the Ethereum network using a centeralized Oracle to bring market data onto the chain for basic validation.
+The Hedge Alpha platform operates at a preliminary stage on the Ethereum network using a centeralized Oracle to bring market data onto the chain for basic validation.
+Consensus is reached by manually executing the Smart Contract by a 3rd party to collect data from the Oracle.
+The user is rewarded transaction fees as bounty.

 #### Genesis